UoB-Technical-Services/bomnado/DEPLOYMENT.md

 - `EMAIL_MODE`
     : `email` or `console` - `console` mode just outputs any emails to the server console.
     : if `email` is used, the email settings below must also be set.
     : `email` is the default in production.
-If in development mode, the console will always be used.
+If in development mode, `console` will always be used.

 - `EMAIL_HOST`
     : The host to send emails from e.g. `smtp.gmail.com`